lcastienc/First-project/README.md

 ### Organization 📋
--  joeldiazcc, lcastienc & ksama22 -> do the project.
+-  joeldiazcc, lcastienc & ksama22 -> Do the project.

 - Roger Sobrino, Juanma Sánchez, Pere Guitart & Oriol Roca -> Put a 10 to the project.